mento-protocol/mento-deployment/README.md

 # ...

 # Run a development script, with no selector
-> yarn script:dev -n baklava
+> yarn script:dev -n alfajores
- Network is baklava
+ Network is alfajores
 ==================================================================
 👇 Pick a script to run
 ------------------------------------------------------------------